rodohanna/Konfetti/README.md

 yarn run build-prod
 ```

-After building a `main.js` file will be populated in the `dist/` folder.
+After building, a `main.js` file will be populated in the `dist/` folder.

 ## Load the extension locally